 The GOTO project

-GOTO targets the early phases of GW-EM follow-up where sky localisation will be the poorest and large and complex error boxes need to be searched over quickly for rapidly evolving transients.
-Targeting the earliest (and likely brightest) phases will allow for rapid localization of viable candidates and trigger further follow-up on other, larger facilities.
+Although the GW170817 event was relatively well localised, more typical high probability regions, even with 3 LIGO/Virgo detectors operating, is of order of hundreds of square degrees.
+For that reason, the Gravitational-wave Optical Transient Observer (GOTO) adopts the wide sky area search approach.
+In the early phases of GW-EM follow-up sky localisations are the poorest and large and complex error boxes need to be searched over quickly for rapidly evolving transients.
+Targeting the earliest (and likely brightest) transient phases allows for rapid localization of viable candidates and feed larger facilities for furtherfollow-up.

 A key component is a synoptic survey mode when not pursuing an event trigger.
 This ensures very recent reference images are available across the visible sky.
 This is critical for identifying false-positives and will offer a broad array of time-domain/transient science with GOTO.

 The hardware design is scalable, adaptable and upgradable, using ‘off-the-shelf’ components to minimize costs.
-The systems uses an array of 40 cm diameter astrographs (f/2.5) in order to achieve a large instantaneous field of view.
+The systems use an array of fast 40 cm diameter astrographs (f/2.5) in order to achieve a large instantaneous field of view using relatively cheap unit telescopes.
 A heavy-duty robotic mount is capable of supporting 8 astrographs within a clamshell enclosure.
-Large format, but lower grade detectors are used to control cost.
+Individual astrographs can be adjusted using guidemounts to configure the desired sky footprint of the array.
+Large format, but lower grade, detectors are used in conjunction with wide passband filters to reduce the overall cost/pixel.

-- GOTO is expected to offer a cost-effective GW-EM facility that is globally competitive and can deploy quickly.
+- GOTO offers a cost-effective GW-EM facility that is globally competitive, can deploy quickly and covers a key longitude.

-- Scalable design philosophy will allow us to quickly build up the facility if/when funding is secured.
+- Scalable design philosophy allows us to quickly build up the array.

-- Scope for upgrades and adapting to a more flexible field of view mapping.
+- Scope for further upgrades and adapting to a more flexible field of view mapping.

 - Not just about hardware; data analysis including real-time reduction and classification crucial.